gu-fan/galaxy.vim/README.md

 Run `:BundleInstall` to install.

-And update ColorV easily by `:BundleInstall!`
+And update them easily by `:BundleInstall!`

 2.Using [Galaxy on Vim.org](http://www.vim.org/scripts/script.php?script_id=3597)~